 Tragically, he felt as a failure both professionally and as a father.
 Typical of academics, he pushed his financial problems as far as possible and devoted his life to something higher than money.
 He steadfastly claimed that money didn't matter, even if it did.
 He was a great man, a great husband and father, and a brilliant teacher; but it was this thing called money that often set the tone, tortured him in silence, and unfortunately, towards the end, was the measure by which he judged his life.
 As clever as he was, he had never solved his money problems.

 Financial intelligence helps

-My rich father, who started teaching me about money when I was nine, also had money problems.
+My rich father, who started teaching me about money when I was nine years old, also had money problems.
 He solved his money problems differently than my poor father.
-He recognized that money mattered, so he tried to improve his financial intelligence at every opportunity.
-For him, that meant tackling his money problems directly and learning from this process.
+He recognized that money matters, and so he strived to increase his financial intelligence at every opportunity.
+For him it meant tackling his money problems head on and learning from the process.

 My rich father was not nearly as smart academically as my poor father, but because he solved his money problems differently and increased his financial intelligence, my rich father's money problem was to have too much money.
 With two fathers, one rich and one poor, I learned that we all have money problems.

 Poor or rich - what money problems do you want?